stephanrauh/extended-pdf-viewer-showcase/src/app/extended-pdf-viewer/getting-started/cli.md

 ```

-You will also need to add those lines to your componenent :
+You will also need to add those lines to your component :
 1. An import statement
 ```ts
 import { pdfDefaultOptions } from 'ngx-extended-pdf-viewer';